zenaton/rfcs/node-syntax-v2.md

 - `this.dispatch.task('mytask', input)` will use last known version
 - `this.dispatch.task('mytask_v3', input)` will use version `3``

-Versioning task can be useful when its signature evolve.
+Versioning tasks can be useful when its signature evolves.

 # Workflow

 ## Definition

-Worflow are defined by:
+Worflows are defined by:

 ```javascript
 const { workflow } = require("zenaton");